Dear readers of ADxS.org, please forgive the disruption.

 • Side effects more common than with other benzodiazepines

-• Withdrawn from the market in France and England in 1991; withdrawal considered in Germany
+• Withdrawn from the market in France and England in 1991; withdrawal in Germany was considered

-• DHEA and triazolam together can cause central nervous system depression, which affects respiratory rate and heart rate
+• DHEA and triazolam together can trigger central nervous system depression, which affects breathing rate and heart rate

 • Valproic acid

-• DHEA may reduce the efficacy of valproic acid
+• DHEA can reduce the effectiveness of valproic acid

-DHEA levels in the brain are reported to average 6.5 times blood levels, but DHEA levels in cerebrospinal fluid are reported to be only 1/20 of blood levels.75
+The DHEA values in the brain are said to be on average 6.5 times the blood value, but the DHEA values in the cerebrospinal fluid are said to be only 1/20 of the blood values.110

 1. Kamin, Kertes (2017): Cortisol and DHEA in development and psychopathology.
 Horm Behav.
 2017 Mar;89:69-85. doi: 10.1016/j.yhbeh.2016.11.018.